jorloru/RAYearlyStats/README.md

 ### What if I can't use Binder?

-In case Binder isn't an option due to a huge amount of achievement data or because the service is down, here I'll leave the steps you need to follow in order to run the tool in your computer:
+In case Binder isn't an option due to a huge amount of achievement data or because the service is down, I leave below the steps you need to follow in order to run the tool locally in your computer:

 1) You will need to have both Python and Jupyter installed in your computer.
 If you require help with the installation of these programs, head below to the 'Installing and using Python and Jupyter' section.